 Samsung Galaxy Watch 5 vs. Galaxy Watch 4 features

-If there's one thing fairly we're sure of, it's that the Samsung Galaxy Watch 5 experience will be powered by Wear OS.
+Both the Samsung Galaxy Watch 5 and Galaxy Watch 4 experiences are powered by Wear OS.
 Not only has the Galaxy Watch added Google Assistant support, but with many of popular Google services on-board, the watch is quite capable on-the-go.

 Samsung Galaxy Watch 5 vs. Galaxy Watch 4 battery life

-The Samsung Galaxy Watch 5 battery life compared to Galaxy Watch 4 battery life could introduce multiple upgrades.
+The Samsung Galaxy Watch 5 battery life compared to Galaxy Watch 4 battery life introduces multiple upgrades.
 As a reminder, the Galaxy Watch 4 is estimated for 40 hours of use, but we found we needed to charge it approximately every 24 hours with daily fitness- and sleep-tracking.

-Samsung Galaxy Watch 5 vs. Galaxy Watch 4 outlook
+Samsung Galaxy Watch 5 vs. Galaxy Watch 4: Are the upgrades worth it?